Malforge-Maldev-Public-Organization/Windows-Persistence-CheatSheet/README.md

-# Windows-Persistence-CheatSheet
+# Windows Persistence CheatSheet

 ## Introduction
 Introducing a new article featuring a CheatSheet for achieving persistence in Windows systems.
 We'll explore various methods to accomplish this and conclude with a custom C++ tool I developed to automate the process.

 ## What is persistence?

+[Windows Red Team Persistence Techniques\
+This guide is part of the HackerSploit Red Team series of guides.](https://www.linode.com/docs/guides/windows-red-team-persistence-techniques/)

-Persistence involves methods adversaries employ to maintain access to systems despite restarts, credential changes, or other disruptions that might terminate their access.
+Persistence involves methods adversaries employ to **maintain access** to systems despite restarts, credential changes, or other disruptions that might terminate their access.
 These methods encompass any access, action, or configuration modifications that enable them to sustain their presence, such as substituting or manipulating legitimate code or inserting startup code.

-In simpler terms, persistence lets you keep access or continue controlling a target computer whenever you want, even after it’s been turned off and on again, without needing to reinfect the device to regain your shell.
+In simpler terms, persistence lets you keep **access** or continue **controlling** a target computer whenever you want, even after it’s been turned off and on again, without needing to reinfect the device to regain your shell.

 ## Index
 - Scheduled Tasks